How to Make Bath Bombs the Easy Way

 4. Using an atomizer or spray bottle filled with which hazel, spray the entire surface of the powder mix and mix with your hands.
 Keep spraying and mixing rapidly until the mixture holds together when scrunched with your hand (think of making snowballs).

-5. Working quickly, firmly press mixture into moulds.
-You can use soap-making moulds, chocolate moulds, ice cube trays, or even plastic Christmas tree ornaments that snap into two parts.
+5. Working quickly, firmly press mixture into molds.
+You can use soap-making molds, chocolate molds, ice cube trays, or even plastic Christmas tree ornaments that snap into two parts.
 The key is that they are plastic and large enough for the bath bomb to combine and set.

-6. Gently tap the mould so that the bath bomb releases and carefully lay on a towel or tray to dry.
-To make a round bath bomb, over-fill two moulds and press them together firmly before tapping the mould to release the bath bomb.
+6. Gently tap the mold so that the bath bomb releases and carefully lay on a towel or tray to dry.

 7. Let the bath bombs dry for 30 minutes or until they are firm and won’t fall apart.